 If you want to change when you pay, just speak to whoever you are paying and they will arrange it.

 You may have taken the first steps to getting your bills under control, but it’s something you need to keep an eye on.

 Check your gas, electricity (and water if you have a meter) to see if they are estimated bills.
 If yes, take an accurate meter reading and send it in.
 Otherwise, you might be overpaying or worse, underpaying and then facing a larger bill later.

 Tackle any problems straight away

-If you're struggling to pay your bills, the best thing you can do is speak to the company you owe as soon as possible.
-They may be able to offer support and help and talk to you about your options.
+If you're struggling to pay your bills, the best thing you can do is speak to the company you owe.
+They may be able to offer support and help talk to you about your options.